maxnth/wikiextractor/README.md

     the following structure

         {"id": "", "revid": "", "url":"", "title": "", "text": "..."}

+    If the program is invoked with the --raw_text flag, then each file will contain exactly one wikipedia article formatted in raw text

     Template expansion requires preprocesssng first the whole dump and collecting template definitions.